Bankstown

-Bankstown is a suburb south west of Sydney, in the state of New South Wales, Australia.
-It is 19 kilometres south-west of the Sydney central business district and is located in the local government area of the City of Canterbury-Bankstown, having previously been the administrative centre of the City of Bankstown prior to 2016.
+Bankstown is a suburb of Sydney, in the state of New South Wales, Australia.
+It is located 19 kilometres south-west of the Sydney central business district and is part of the Canterbury-Bankstown region.
+Bankstown is the administrative centre of the City of Canterbury-Bankstown, having previously been the administrative centre of the City of Bankstown prior to 2016.
 It is the most populous suburb within the City of Canterbury-Bankstown.

 History

+Early history

 Before European settlement, Cumberland Plains woodland occupied much of the area.
 Turpentine ironbark forest covered much of what is now Bankstown.
 The land was occupied by the Bediagal people.
 Their land bordered the Dharawal and the Darung people.

 In 1795, Matthew Flinders and George Bass explored up the Georges River for about 20 mi beyond what had been previously surveyed, and reported favourably to Governor Hunter of the land on its banks.
 Hunter examined the country himself, and established one of the pioneer colonies there, called Bank's Town, today written as one word: Bankstown.
 Hunter named the area Bankstown after Sir Joseph Banks, who travelled to Australia with Captain James Cook in 1770.
 The area of first European settlement along the river has been partially preserved as part of the Mirambeena Regional Park.

-In 1826, bushrangers were hanged on the site of the water tower Bankstown Reservoir.
+In 1826, bushrangers were hanged on the site of the Bankstown Reservoir water tower.

 The first town hall and Council Chambers were opened on 22 Oct 1898 by Mayor Ines Peter Miller on the northern side of the Hume Highway (Liverpool Road), near Rookwood Road (site of the Three Swallows Hotel).
 In June 1918, the council chambers were relocated to a new building in South Terrace (subsequently Old Town Centre Plaza and, since sometime before 2022, Bankstown City Plaza).
 The building still stands and now has a shopping arcade running through it.
 Foundation stones from the old Town Halls have been preserved in a display outside the current Council Chambers.